-One source of non-animal protein:
+Spirulina is one source of non-animal protein

 Today spirulina is considered a nutritional supplement sold in most health food centers, pharmacies or health food section of department stores.
 Many people know its richness in proteins that can reach 70% of its gross weight.

 Proteins in spirulina contain all the essential amino acids, from which the body builds its architecture.
 Although the amino acids in spirulina are not as complete as the animal meat - especially in regard to methionine, cysteine and lysine- they are much more complete than plant proteins , including those of legumes.

 Spirulina does not have the drawbacks of animal meat proteins in terms of the content of cholesterol.
 This makes it a to very recognized natural alternative to animal protein.
 It is along with soy, the main protein source of vegetarian diets .
 Vegetarian athletes can use it to cover part of their needs.

 Spirulina contains vitamins, especially Vitamin A in the form of betacarotene, vitamin C and vitamins of group B. We know of the importance of vitamin B and of vitamin C as antioxidants in the prevention of numerous degenerative diseases.
 Spirulina is particularly noted for its content in cobalamin or B12 vitamin and folic acid or vitamin B9.
 Folic acid, among other reasons, it is necessary for cell formation and proper functioning of the heart and nervous system.